 Saving Face and Group Identity

-Are people willing to sacrifice resources to save one's and others' face?
+Are people willing to sacrifice resources to save one’s and others’ face?
 In a laboratory experiment, we study whether individuals forego resources to avoid the public exposure of the least performer in their group.
-We show that a majority of individuals are willing to pay to preserve not only their self- but also other group members' image.
-This behavior is frequent even in the absence of group identity.
-When group identity is more salient, individuals help regardless of whether the least performer is an in-group or an out-group.
+We show that a majority of individuals are willing to pay to preserve not only their self - but also other group members’ image, even when group identity is minimal.
+When group identity is made more salient, individuals help regardless of whether the least performer is an in-group or an out-group.
 In contrast, people are less likely to sacrifice for individual strangers, showing a major role for group identity and reputation concerns within groups relative to an interpretation in terms of moral norms.

-Keywords: pro-social behavior, social image, saving face, group identity, experiment
+Keywords: Saving face, social image, pro-social behavior, group identity, experiment

 JEL Classification: C92, D03, M52, Z13